awsdocs/aws-cdk-guide/v2/work-with-cdk-python.md

 ```

 **Note**
 You may recognize this as the Mac/Linux command to activate a virtual environment\.
 The Python templates include a batch file, `source.bat`, that allows the same command to be used on Windows\.
-The traditional Windows command, `.venv\Scripts\activate.bat`, works, too\.
+The traditional Windows command, `.\venv\Scripts\activate`, works, too\.
 If you initialized your AWS CDK project using CDK Toolkit v1\.70\.0 or earlier, your virtual environment is in the `.env` directory instead of `.venv`\.

 **Important**